anlowee/Computer-Organization-And-Design/ch 4 pipline/homework.md

 # 4.9
-In this exercise, we examine how data dependences aff ect execution in the basic 5-stage pipeline described in Section 4.5.
+In this exercise, we examine how data dependences affect execution in the basic 5-stage pipeline described in Section 4.5.
 Problems in this exercise refer to the following sequence of instructions: <br>
 ```
 or r1, r2, r3
 or r2, r1, r4